cwrukaizhang/LFERsPredictor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In our recent research, we used the PaDEL package and the deep neural network to built predictive models for LFER descriptors.
-This project provided some codes or trained models for estimating LFER descriptorts for new chemicals and reproduce some results presented in our manuscript.
+In our recent research, we used the PaDEL package and the deep neural network to built predictive models for pp-LFER descriptors.
+This project provided some codes or trained models for estimating pp-LFER descriptorts for new chemicals and reproduce some results presented in our manuscript.
 For potential users, a step by step explanantion was provided in the following sections.

 <!-- GETTING STARTED -->